Stocks fall on Wall Street, led by slump in tech companies

-Stocks fell in morning trading on Wall Street Monday as the market extends a losing streak from last week.
+Stocks fell in afternoon trading on Wall Street Monday as the market extends a losing streak from last week.

 Both the benchmark S&P 500 and the Nasdaq are coming off their first weekly loss in four weeks.

 Oil prices remain volatile amid Russia's invasion of Ukraine, which has put more pressure on global energy supplies.
-Global oil prices are up roughly 25% for the year, though they have been easing somewhat throughout April.
+Global oil prices are up just over 25% for the year, though they have been easing somewhat throughout April.

 Investors continue to remain uneasy about higher interest rates, Russia's war on Ukraine and China's effort to contain coronavirus outbreaks.
 In China, automakers and other manufacturers are reducing production after authorities tightened restrictions to help stem coronavirus outbreaks in Shanghai and other cities.